INNFINITEMINDS/CNN-for-Biomedical-Image-Processing/README.md

-The architecture of the CNN is adapted from the U-net by remove the skip connection of the residual learning.
+The architecture of the CNN is adapted from the U-net by remove the skip connection of the residual learning, and all the convolution layers are padded to retain the same size as the input tensor.
+Besides, the final output image is one channel, which is different from the original U-net since U-net needs to get the background and foreground.

 ![alt text](https://github.com/shawnye1994/CNN-for-Radon-Transformation/blob/master/CNN%20architecture.jpg)